Nowadays, geo-blocking, anonymity, privacy and security are issues of main concern for many Internet users like you, and that is for good reason.

 - Enter the proxy address and port number for your HTTP or SOCKS proxy, then click OK.

 Which is better: VPN or proxy?

-The answer to this question depends primarily on what exactly you want to achieve with any of these two services as well as your budget.
+The answer to this question depends primarily on your needs and budget.

 If all you care about is bypassing geo-blocking to access content not available in your current geographical area, then both a VPN and proxy server can get you around this.
 Thus, you may choose a proxy instead if you can’t afford a VPN.